1

 PHASE 1

 Attend real-time online introductory lectures of all the courses in your cluster via Zoom to have a sense of what you will be getting in each course.
-Lectures will be conducted on Sundays (12 May, 19 May & 26 May).
-Expect some assignments and quizzes at this stage.
+Lectures will be conducted on Saturdays and Sundays (9, 10 May, 16, 17 May & 23, 24 May).
+Expect quizzes and assignment at this stage.

 6